 Why are these protests different from previous ones?

-What is unique about today’s protests -- much larger than those in 2019 -- is that they have united nearly every section of society.
+What is unique about today’s protests -- much larger and more prolonged than those in 2019 -- is that they have united nearly every section of society.

 “It's like internal bleeding inside the regime that is getting worse and worse.”

-For the first time in recent years, anti-government demonstrations have taken place in more traditional and conservative cities, such as Qom and Mashhad.
+For the first time in recent years, anti-government unrest errupted in more traditional and conservative cities, such as Qom and Mashhad.

 Is there anything Europe can do?

 European Union foreign ministers slapped sanctions on Iran over its deadly crackdown in November.
 It targeted 29 individuals and three entities with asset freezes and travel bans.